-If the deceased was a limited benefits member at the time of death, the only benefit payable is a lump sum.
-For more information about benefit options, please contact us for an estimate.
+If a Benefit Classification Certificate was in place at the time of death, and death was caused by or related to the condition listed on the certificate, the only benefit payable is a lump sum.
+For more information about benefit options, please contact us.